macbuse/macbuse.github.io/index.md

 </center>

-In November 2014 I was invited to take part in a workshop for architectural students
+In November 2014 I was invited to take part in a workshop far architectural students
  [ Architect 2.0 Grenoble](http://lcv.hypotheses.org/9187)
 to explain the techniques and possibilities.